-Performance Monitoring – Some of these technologies help us analyse and estimate traffic and assess the volume of use of services and functionality on websites and mobile applications.
+Performance Monitoring – Some of these technologies help us analyze and estimate traffic and assess the volume of use of services and functionality on websites and mobile applications.
 They show us how visitors and customers interact with our digital properties, whether there are any errors, the degree to which certain web pages, applications, services or functionality are accessed and used and how they are performing or operating.
+These technologies help us understand how our websites and mobile applications are used and assist us in improving the content and operation of our online properties.
 When these technologies are used for performance monitoring, no information that identifies you is collected.

 User Convenience – Some of these technologies enhance the ease of use of our websites and mobile applications and the services and functionality they make available by accelerating load and refresh times and remembering information that you have provided on prior visits to our websites or when you last used a website or mobile application service or functionality.

 Marketing – Some of these technologies are used to tailor your experience on our website, within our mobile applications, or across your applications or devices by controlling the promotions, advertisements and other marketing messages that may appear when you access or use these or other digital properties.
 These technologies also help us learn which services and functionality you are using and how you are accessing information about us.
 We may use this information to personalize your visit to a website or use of a mobile application or to send you relevant promotions and advertisements.